shobrook/DeepFCN/README.md

 # DeepFCN

-`DeepFCN` is a deep learning tool for predicting individual differences (e.g. classifying subjects with vs. without autism) from [functional connectivity networks (FCNs)](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity).
+`DeepFCN` is a deep learning tool for predicting individual differences (e.g. classifying subjects with vs. without autism, high vs. low IQ, etc.) from [functional connectivity networks (FCNs)](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity).

-It employs a Graph Neural Network (GNN) as a predictive model and offers control over every step in the machine learning pipeline, from creating FCNs to extracting features to training and testing.
+It employs a Graph Neural Network (GNN) as a predictive model and offers control over every step in the machine learning pipeline, from creating FCNs from fMRI images to extracting features to training and testing.

 <!--Pipeline diagram-->